 With Minuteman tour tickets in hand and a couple hours to kill till our scheduled tour time it was off to Wall, SD to visit the much-publicized Wall Drug Store.
 You can’t drive through South Dakota without seeing signs promoting Wall Drug.
 I swear they start popping up the moment you cross the state line into SD, maybe even before that.
 What started as a drug store over the years has transformed into a conglomerate of storefronts under the parent name.

 Every person can formulate their own opinion of what Wall Drug is be it brilliant marketing, tacky tourist trap, brash commercialism or something else.
-But you can’t deny that whatever it is it works.
+But you can’t deny that whatever they’re doing is making many people stop by to know about herbal medicine.
 One thing you cannot miss at Wall Drug is your Free Ice Water!
 This and this alone is what made Wall Drug famous so many decades ago.
 So we made sure to get our ice water and didn’t leave Flo out on the refreshment.
 She took her drink and bellied up to the bar in the soda fountain to enjoy the cool refreshment.

 With stop number two taken care of it was back to the Minuteman Missile Historic Site but this time we’d be touring the Launch Control Facility (Delta-01).
 Located within sight of the interstate it was a bit mind boggling to learn what this otherwise ordinary looking building conceals.
 We were four of only seven people on this tour.
 This is typical as space inside the Launch Control Center (LCC) is very tight.
 Access and working space in the LCC was designed to accommodate only two individuals at any given time.